Clinical Practice Guidelines and Quality Improvement

 - 2019 Standards of Care for Hypoparathyroidism in Adults: a Canadian and International Consensus

-- The Centre for Research Excellence in Polycystic Ovary Syndrome, in partnership with the European Society of Human Reproduction and Embryology and the American Society of Reproductive Medicine, developed in collaboration with professional societies, including the CSEM and consumer advocacy groups: International Evidence-Based Guidelines for the Assessment and Management of Polycystic Ovary Syndrome 2018
+- The Centre For Research Excellence In Women’s Health And Reproductive Life, in partnership with the European Society of Human Reproduction and Embryology and the American Society of Reproductive Medicine, developed in collaboration with professional societies, including the CSEM and consumer advocacy groups: International Evidence-Based Guidelines for the Assessment and Management of Polycystic Ovary Syndrome 2018

 - Canadian Men’s Health Foundation Multidisciplinary Guidelines Task Force on Testosterone Deficiency: Diagnosis and Management of Testosterone Deficiency Syndrome in Men: Clinical Practice Guideline